NewcastleRSE/Scholarly-Publications/README.md

 ## Publications

-The script will upload json files contaning publications data for given authors to a given storage account on Azure.
-The storage account should have a container with access level: anonymous blob read access.
-The script is timed to run at 3am BST.
+The script will upload json files containing publications data for given authors to a given storage account on Azure.
+The script is controlled by a serverless timer function in the serverless.yml file, which is timed to run at 3am.
+This can be changed by altering the NCRONTAB format.
+The Azure storage account used should have a container with access level: anonymous blob read access.

 ## Set up